asaniczka/pythion/README.md

 # NOTES

-- You must have an OpenAI API key saves on your environment for the key `OPENAI_API_KEY`
+- You must have an OpenAI API key saved on your environment for the key `OPENAI_API_KEY`

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.